raystack/meteor/docs/concepts/sink.md

 ```

 ## Available Sinks

-### Console
+* ### Console

 ```yaml
 name: sample-recipe
 sinks:
   - name: console
 ```

 Print metadata to stdout.

 ## Upcoming sinks

 - HTTP
 - Kafka

 ## Serializer

 By default, metadata would be serialized into JSON format before sinking.
 To send it using other formats, a serializer needs to be defined in the sink config.

 ## Custom Sink

 Meteor will have built-in sinks like Kafka and HTTP where users can just utilise directly.
 We will also allow creating custom sinks for DRY purposes.

-This will be useful if you find yourself sinking multiple metadata source to one place.
+It will be useful if you can find yourself sinking multiple metadata source to one place.

 ### Sample Custom Sink

 *central_metadata_store_sink.yaml*

 ```yaml
 name: central-metadata-store # unique sink name as an ID
 sink: